How to Use This Tool

 How many colors can I pick?

-Can I download my picked colors?
+Can I download the palette?

 How do I pick precise pixels?